TheNetNomad/Gemini-FM/README.md

 # Gemini FM
 Gemini FM is a music replayer for the MSX series of computers.
 It aims to support one song format for two sound chips: the Yamaha OPLL (Panasonic FM-PAC and derivatives) and Yamaha OPM (Yamaha SFG-01 and derivatives).
 Gemini FM imposes some minor limitations on OPLL usage and major limitations on OPM usage in order to create a sound module format that works for both chips.
 The hope is that developers and composers looking to add OPLL music to their MSX games will accept these limitations to instantly also support the much less commonly supported OPM as well.
 Composers may then take it a step further and replace some OPM voices with secondary voices that sound more less like their OPLL counterparts.
 This will allow composers to use the additional features of the OPM still without needing to do a second arrangement or include two sets of music data per song.

 The MSX has many many sound add-ons, but most are not widely supported perhaps because they are not widely owned, and perhaps still not widely owned because they are not widely supported.
-Gemini FM hopes to solve this chicken-and-egg problem for one of the MSX's oldest and coolest sound modules.
+Gemini FM hopes to solve this chicken-and-egg problem for one of the MSX's earliest sound modules.

 # Usage